 Don’t get me wrong, I am not telling you to quit your job and start doing online jobs.
 Because truth be told, it is not for everyone but before you tell me that you’re not cut out for it, just give it a try!
 You can start it as a side hustle and go from there.
 You will either love it or hate it.

 Important things to note —

 If you are the type of person who loves the rat race, climbing the corporate ladder, attending meetings and very much comfortable with the corporate world, then online jobs are definitely not for you.

-Now, if you are the type of person who is only in it for the money, always dreading going to work each morning, and hates office politics and drama, then perhaps it’s time to make a career change.
+Now, if you are the type of person who is only doing corporate jobs for the money, always dreading going to work each morning, and hates office politics and drama, then perhaps it’s time to make a career change.

 As for me, I belong to the latter.
-After a decade in the corporate world and finishing my post-graduate degree, I quit my job to travel the world.
+After a decade in the corporate world and finishing my post-graduate degree, I did the unthinkable and quit my job to travel the world.
 To sustain a long-term travel lifestyle, I relied heavily on online jobs.
 And since then, I never looked back.

 I can never see myself in a corporate world anymore.
 I simply don’t belong in that world.
 Office politics, drama and ass-kissing are definitely not my cup of tea.

 Like in any case or situation, there’s always a trade-off.
 Time and freedom are 2 things you can get from working online jobs.
 On the other hand, you are trading off security and stability.
-You will know why or how as we go along.
+And you will know why or how as we go along.

 If, after reading the good and the bad of working from home and doing some research, you are somewhat convinced to give online jobs a try, even as a side hustle, here are the steps that you can follow: